+Municipal Enforcement focuses on increasing public awareness and education on traffic safety.
 Awareness of hazards and understanding how to prevent incidents is key to keeping everyone in our community safe.
-Take a step towards increasing your public safety knowledge by accessing the preventative learning resources provided.

 Alberta’s distracted driving law applies to all roads and all vehicles.
 How many times have you sent a quick text when stopped at a red light?
 That’s a $300 fine and three demerits.